Frequently Asked Questions

 When should an individual start planning for long-term care needs?

 People should plan early for potential long-term care needs and research available options within their community.
-Getting to know the staff and offered services well in advance will only help making the decision and transition later.
+Getting to know the staff and available services well in advance will only help in making an informed decision and transition later.

 Who lives in assisted living communities?